DeFUCC/gun-avatar/README.md

 ![avatar](https://gun-avatar.js.org/avatars.gif)

 Gun-Avatar takes a public key `string` 88 symbols long and creates a `base64` encoded picture to be set as a source for an `<img>` tag.

+- Zero dependencies
+- 9.5 Kb filesize
+- ES6 modules and web-components

+## How does it work?

 SEA public key consists of 87 symbols including a dot in the middle, so we can consider it as `(7*4+1)*2`.
 So the steps to generate a unique picture for the key are like that: